SaaS Metrics Dashboard: How to Track What Actually Matters (2026 Template)

 • You see what you need to do

 Most founders stop at column two.
 They track numbers but never connect them to actions.
-That’s how you end up with data but no decisions.
+That is how you end up with data but no decisions.

 Which Metrics Go in Your Dashboard?